tlebon/stardog.tech/README.md

 ## Current Update

-14/12/2018: Nearly a month since my last update!
-The blog now has a new feature- Collections!
-Some of the styling and small things may change but collections are now working completely! the Feed navbar on the blog has a toggle to choose to look at either collections or unsorted posts.
+12/02/2019: Two months since my last update!
+I apologize as most of the work on the blog page has been done for about a month but I forgot to update the Readme.
+Again my apologies!
-A collection allows groupings of posts- so you can post a story now.
-You can find your old collection and add to it and delete a single story from the collection or even the whole thing!
-I have several ideas where to go from here but first will likely be editing posts.
-But expect some other cool things too.
-Until next time! - StarDog.
+The Edit feature is now working for both single entries and collections!
+There might need to be some sorting things changed but for now I am taking a small break on this project to pursue other things and relax until I start a new job.
+But I will return!
+I have new ideas already and I am excited to step away to allow them to grow into beautiful new things.
+Lots of Love! - Stardog

  ## Have a nice day!